Buyout firms face extinction in fight for funds

 "In Europe, probably more so than in the rest of the world, the amount of funds raised will be substantially lower.
 My guess is probably a third of what was raised in the boom times," Guy Hands, chairman and chief investment officer of Terra Firma, told the SuperReturn private equity conference in Berlin on Wednesday.

-Apax APAX.UL, Permira PERM.UL, Cinven CINV.UL, KKR (KKR.N), Warburg Pincus WP.UL, and Providence are all looking to raise multi-billion euro pools of capital.
+Apax, Permira, Cinven, KKR , Warburg Pincus, and Providence are all looking to raise multi-billion euro pools of capital.

 DARWINIAN SELECTION